 Capel Manor College is a mainstream college specialising in qualifications for land-based vocational areas: Horticulture, Animal Care & Saddlery, Floristry, Countryside & Arboriculture, and Garden Design.

-We have an Entry 3 (below GCSE level) course aimed at students with learning difficulties and disabilities, called Access to Further Education.
+We have an Entry 3 (below GCSE level) course aimed at students with learning disabilities, called Access to Further Education.
 This includes units on horticulture, animal care, English, Maths, ICT, as well as tutorial units.

 Capel Manor College Student Services department includes: